 King’s Cross has completely reinvented itself in recent years.
-Once pretty much solely-known for its two stations, the area has been transformed into a dynamic area of upmarket boutiques, great bars and pubs, excellent gig venues, posh office blocks and trendy eateries.
-Speaking of eateries, here’s our rundown of 15 of the best restaurants in King’s Cross to tantalise your tastebuds:
+Once pretty much solely-known for its two stations (and a fairly gritty atmosphere back in the day), the area has been transformed into a dynamic area of upmarket boutiques, great bars and pubs, excellent gig venues, posh office blocks and trendy eateries.
+Speaking of eateries, here’s our rundown of 15 of the best restaurants in King’s Cross to really tantalise your tastebuds:

 The first entry on our roundup of the best restaurants in King’s Cross is Hoppers, an award-winning Sri Lankan restaurant that now has three branches dotted across the capital.
 The King’s Cross one is the most recent branch – opening its doors in February 2020 – and its interiors take inspiration from the well-travelled coastal route from the capital of Sri Lanka, Colombo, to the historical Dutch town of Galle.

 As you’d expect from this beloved spot, the food whipped up here is superb and packed full of flavours and spices.
 Given the name and the cuisine, the obvious choices here would be the namesake ‘hopper’ – a bowl-shaped pancake made from fermented rice batter and coconut milk – and the ‘dosa’, a thin flat bread made from ground rice and lentils.

 Add in swimmer crab curry, dhal and chutney and you’ve got yourself a slap-up meal that ticks all the right boxes.

 📍You’ll find Hoppers at Unit 3, 4 Pancras Square, London, N1C 4AG.